ontio/ontology/docs/specifications/cli_user_guide.md

 --number
 The number parameter specifies the number of accounts that need to be created.
 You can batch create accounts by number parameter.
 The default value is 1.

+--ontid
+The parameter is used to create ONT ID instead of account.

 **Add account**